-3.6.
+3.7.
 Author grievance procedure

-An author who believes that a paper has been unjustifiably treated by the Co-editor may appeal initially to the Editor for a new review and, finally, to the Editor-in-Chief of Acta Crystallographica if the author is still aggrieved by the decision.
-Any resubmission to another Co-editor will be forwarded to the Editor.
+An author who believes his paper has been unjustifiably treated by the Co-editor may appeal to one of the Main Editors for a new review.

-3.7.
+3.8.
 Contact e-mail address

 The contact author must provide an e-mail address for editorial communications and despatch of electronic proofs.